Version-Control Systems for Linux

 SiVeCo (link)

-SiVeCo (Simple Version Control) is Jens Wilhelm Wulf's basic SCM, designed for use by someone working alone on smaller projects.
+SiVeCo (Simple Version Control) is Jens Wilhelm Wulf's basic VCS, designed for use by someone working alone on smaller projects.
 It is self-contained, but requires a filesystem supporting symbolic links (and therefore cannot run on Win32).

 Code is C++.
 Open source (GNU GPL).